 The Portfolio Sustainalytics ESG Risk Rating chart displays the portfolio's ESG Risk Rating.
 This is calculated by multiplying each portfolio component's Sustainalytics ESG Risk Rating by its respective portfolio weight.
 If an index has been selected, those scores are provided alongside the portfolio scores, highlighting the portfolio's ESG risk level compared to the index.
 The Distribution across Sustainalytics ESG Risk levels chart shows the portfolio allocations broken into Sustainalytics' five ESG risk levels: negligible (0-10), low (10-20), medium (20-30), high (30-40) and severe (40+), providing an overview of portfolio exposure to the different ESG risk levels.
 If an index has been selected, the same information is shown for the index.
 Only holdings mapped as corporates are included in the figures.

-Based on transaction prices, the fund's return was -2.06%.
-Based on closing prices, the fund posted a relative return of -0.10% versus the benchmark.
-Issue(r) selection slightly detracted.
-The size factor made the largest positive contribution, followed by a smaller positive contribution from value.
-The largest detractor was the low-risk/quality factor; the momentum factor also detracted.
-Sector allocation contributed neutrally; a positive contribution from the underweight in the communications sector was offset by negative contributions from the underweight in the consumer non-cyclical sector and the overweight in the energy sector.
-Currency allocation made a positive contribution, primarily due to the underweight in USD bonds.
-Country allocation made a large positive contribution due to the underweight in emerging markets.
-The allocation to subordination groups detracted, due to the overweight in corporate hybrids.
-Rating allocation made a large negative contribution, primarily due to the overweight in BAs and the underweights in Bs and CCCs.
-Beta allocation slightly detracted: the beta position of the bond portfolio detracted somewhat, while the CDS index beta hedge contributed slightly positively.
+Based on transaction prices, the fund's return was 0.36%.
+Based on closing prices, the fund posted a relative return of +0.31% versus the benchmark.
+Issue(r) selection made a strong positive contribution.
+The value factor made a positive contribution.
+The largest detractor was the low-risk/quality factor; the momentum factor also detracted slightly.
+The size factor contributed neutrally.
+Sector allocation contributed slightly positively, mainly due to the underweights in the basic industry and utility other sectors.
+Currency allocation contributed slightly positively, due to the underweight in EUR bonds; the overweight in CAD bonds slightly detracted.
+Country allocation delivered a small positive contribution due to the underweight in the United Kingdom; the underweight in Luxembourg detracted.
+The allocation to subordination groups detracted somewhat, due to the overweight in corporate hybrids.
+Rating allocation detracted due to the underweight in CAAs and the overweight in BAs.
+Beta allocation slightly detracted: the underweight beta position of the bond portfolio contributed slightly positively, while the CDS index beta hedge detracted somewhat.

 Expectation of fund manager